fairlearn/fairlearn/docs/user_guide/assessment.rst

 If a machine learning model does not perform equally well for all groups, then it could generate allocation or quality-of-service harms.
-Equalized odds and can be used to diagnose both allocation harms as well as quality-of-service harms.
+Equalized odds can be used to diagnose both allocation harms as well as quality-of-service harms.
 Allocation harms are discussed in detail in the demographic parity section above.
 Quality-of-service harms occur when an AI system does not work as well for one group versus another (for example,